slaloggia/goodshows-client/README.md

 Browse, search, and review your favorite Broadway shows!

 ### Live Site

-https://good-shows.herokuapp.com/
+GoodShows is live at the following url: https://good-shows.herokuapp.com/

-### Functionality
+### Features
+#### Visitors

- - Basic browsing and search available to everyone
+ - Browse and search shows
+ - View show detail pages
+ - Click a username to see all of that user's reviews
- - Create an account and sign in for more advanced options:
+ - Create an account

+ #### Logged in users
  - Upload a profile picture
-    - Add shows to your lists by tagging them as "Seen" or "Want to See"
+ - Add shows to your lists
+ - Review shows you have seen
-    - You can add reviews to shows on your "Seen" list.
-Edit or delete your reviews from your Dashboard
+ - Edit and delete your reviews from your Dashboard
  - Comment on other users' reviews
-    - In-app notifications when another user comments on your reviews
+ - Receive in-app notifications when another user has commented on your reviews

 ### Technologies